weaviate/weaviate-io/developers/weaviate/installation/aws-marketplace.md

 1. Click 'Continue to Subscribe'.
 1. Once ready, click 'Continue to Configuration'.
 1. Select the fulfillment option & software version from the list. -->

+## Billing

+The AWS Marketplace charges for the Weaviate cluster are based on the AWS resources used.

+This will, for example, include the EC2 instances, EBS volumes, and any other resources used by the cluster.

 ## More Resources